debfdias/GroverAlgorithm/README.md

 # GroverAlgorithm
-Implementatin of Grover's Algorithm in Python
+Implementatin of Grover's Algorithm and its optimization, BBHT, both in Python.